securityfirst/secfirst.org/content/contribute.md

 No effort is too small and whatever you bring to this community will be appreciated.
 So read on to find out how you can make a difference in Umbrella.

+#### Contributor License Agreement

+Contributions to Security First software projects may be accompanied by a Contributor License Agreement.
+You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.
+See your current agreements on file or to sign a new one [here](link-here).

+You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

 ## Spread the Word

 - Review Umbrella on [Google Play](https://play.google.com/store/apps/details?id=org.secfirst.umbrella) or [Amazon](https://www.amazon.com/Security-First-Umbrella-made-easy/dp/B01AKN9M1Y).